The Kia Oval offers much more than just cricket

 The ten-week programme takes place over three school terms, and aims to improve the motivations of young people, increase their self-esteem and aid them in becoming more effective learners and better achievers.
 Participants on the programme develop confidence and key study skills in literacy, numeracy and ICT with the use of Apple iMac computers which can be used on both Macintosh and Windows formats.
 This is complemented with a cricket session in the adjacent Lambeth Hall delivered by a qualified cricket coach courtesy of the Club.
 This culminates in an end of term ceremony where pupils are awarded for their attitude, achievement, attendance and effort.
 The top awards winners receive a complimentary pair of tickets to a major match at the Kia Oval.

-Kennington United Cricket Club is an extremely important community cricket programme.
+Kennington Park is an extremely important community cricket project for Surrey CCC.
 It is the only cricket club in Lambeth and provides the only opportunity for hundreds of inner city residents of all ages, back grounds and gender to play cricket at all levels.